terrapower/armi/doc/user/inputs/settings.rst

 In each cycle, criticality calculations will be performed at 3 nodes evenly-spaced through the uptime portion of the cycle (i.e. ``availabilityFactor``*``powerFraction``), without option for changing node spacing or frequency.
 This input format can be useful for quick scoping and certain types of real analyses, but clearly has its limitations.

-To overcome these limitations, the detailed cycle history, consisting of the ``nCycles`` and ``cycles`` settings may be specified instead.
+To overcome these limitations, the detailed cycle history, consisting of the ``cycles`` setting may be specified instead.
 For each cycle, an entry to the ``cycles`` list is made with the following optional fields:

     * ``name``